MelchiorDahrk/Expedition32/readme.md

 Animations do not always sync properly on MGE XE in the Rooted puzzle realm

 ## Changelog
+1.3.0
+Fixed some object placement in The Greenhouse
+Fixed some object placement in White Cliffs
+Fixed some object placement in the Monastery of Mephala Added the spooky whistle noise to two more of misfortunes dialogues Added the fall script to Ethos Shrine
+Fixed formatting of a letter
+Fixed addtopic for Master of Conquered Doubt
+Fixed typos in various monastery dialogues and journal entries Fixed filtering on Eno Hlaalu dialogue about the Monastery so he now gives you the rank appropriate version The first Writ dialogue could potentially fire off early, added an additional quest stage check and removed a stray addtopic to prevent this
+More greetings during Morag Tong quests to point you toward the next objective or topic Tweaked some Morag Tong NPC outfits

 1.2.1
 Added missing purple key model